arrrggghhh/youtube-transcript-mcp/README.md

 ## Usage

-Once the MCP server is added, you can use it in Claude Desktop by asking Claude to fetch YouTube transcripts:
+Once the MCP server is added, you can use it in Claude Desktop by asking Claude to analyze YouTube videos:

 ```
-"Get the transcript for YouTube video dQw4w9WgXcQ"
+"Summarize the YouTube video dQw4w9WgXcQ"
-"Fetch the transcript from https://www.youtube.com/watch?v=dQw4w9WgXcQ"
+"What are the key points from https://www.youtube.com/watch?v=dQw4w9WgXcQ"
-"What does the YouTube video with ID dQw4w9WgXcQ talk about?"
+"Give me a brief overview of the content in video ID dQw4w9WgXcQ"
 ```

-The server will automatically extract the video ID and fetch the transcript in the configured languages.
+The server will automatically extract the video ID, fetch the transcript in the configured languages, and Claude will analyze and summarize the content.

 ## Development